-Hybrid app implementations have enhanced the ability of web developers to deliver desktop apps.
-Despite this, there is a downside — with increased flexibility, developers run the risk of decreased performance and increased memory consumption.
-This is because desktop apps run application code locally on your machine.
-Unfortunately, the future of desktop apps still lies in native code, and because of this, we cannot compromise on the performance and memory usage.
+Hybrid app implementations have improved web developers’ ability to deliver desktop apps.
+Despite this, there is a disadvantage: increased flexibility exposes developers to the risk of reduced performance and increased memory consumption.
+This is due to the fact that desktop apps execute application code locally on your machine.
+Unfortunately, native code is still the future of desktop apps, and as a result, we cannot compromise on the performance and memory usage.

 That said, however, there are tradeoffs developers can make.
 We can reuse front-end developer knowledge to build desktop apps using web technologies via Electron.